kranux/deno-nodejs-shared-code/README.md

 And checking few intro [examples](https://deno.land/std/examples) in official repo, [ordering Deno 1.0 hoodie](https://deno.land/v1/hoodie) and successfully submitting my first [PR to Deno](https://github.com/denoland/deno/pull/5467) (:D), I decided to give it a try and rewrite a tiny isolated part of my toy Node.js project using Deno.

-The code part I was going to rewrite is responsible for generating some files according to config.
+The code part I was going to rewrite is responsible for generating some (text) files according to config.
 File system part was not very challenging, as Deno provides standard [FS](https://deno.land/std/fs) API's quite similar to ones we have in Node.js.

-## A bit more interesting part

-More interesting part was to make sure my existing app continues to work together with Deno.
+More interesting part was to make sure my existing Node.js based app continues to work together with Deno.
 So I had to find a way to share configuration JavaScript files between Deno and Node.js.

-Bellow is simplified and isolated version of code I rewrote.
+Bellow is simplified and isolated version of code I had initially.

 ### Initial code